 Moving on now to a critical market assessment in the wake of the US EQUITIES recovering back above the 2,600 channel DOWN Break from the early-2016 FRONT MONTH S&P 500 FUTURE 1,800 area lows (projected from (from the 2,313 late 2018 low.)

 GLOBAL GOVVIES strength into early March was temporarily significantly reversed on the prospect of the major global fiscal stimulus likely weighing on those markets as well.
-Yet the current US EQUITIES strength is not reinstating that pressure for the previous and current negative economic reasons that encourage the expectation there will also be little inflation anytime soon.
+And the current US EQUITIES strength is finally reinstating much more pressure for than previous on what is a more upbeat economic outlook even if there is still little expectation there will be any inflation anytime soon.

-The MARCH T-NOTE FUTURE surging into a new all-time high into mid-March (i.e. shortly prior to its expiration) above the 134-00/-08 summer 2016 previous high was understandable (weekly chart through Friday https://bit.ly/2yXRvkv.)
+The MARCH T-NOTE FUTURE surging into a new all-time high into mid-March (i.e. shortly prior to its expiration) above the 134-00/-08 summer 2016 previous high was understandable (weekly chart through Friday https://bit.ly/3h5BdY7.)